BarnabyShearer/arm/README.md

 Tbh. you really know as much what this is meant to do as I do.

-Open on a Desktop and Mobile browser and point the camera at the other screen.
+Open twice once a Desktop and once on a Mobile browser.
+On the mobile allow access to the back-facing camera if posible and point at the desktop screen.